Smartest Countries

 Key findings from our data include:

-• The United States finds its place well within the first third of the list, flaunting an average IQ score of 97.43.
-Given its diverse demographics and a large population, this is a promising figure.
+- The United States ranks well within the first third of the list, flaunting an average IQ score of 97.43.
+Given its diverse demographics and large population, this is a promising figure.

-• While consistent data for all African nations is sparse, both North African and Sub-Saharan countries show lower average IQ scores.
-For example, Ghana shows an average IQ of 58.16.
-These relatively low scores could be attributed to numerous factors such as a lack of access to quality education and poor nutrition during critical developmental years.
+- While consistent data for all African nations is sparse, both North African and Sub-Saharan countries show lower average IQ scores.
+For example, Ghana has an average IQ of 58.16.
+These relatively low scores could be attributed to numerous factors, such as a lack of access to quality education and poor nutrition during critical developmental years.

 10 Smartest Countries